404notphil/PAWKIT/README.md

 # Abstract

 FingerPerc is a musical instrument in the form of an Android app.
-The sounds it makes correspond to two different percussion
-instruments: 1) Bombo Legüero, a traditional Andean folk music drum typically made of wood and alpaca skins or cowhide 2) Cajón Flamenco, the popular Spanish variation of a box drum, containing snares.
-A user can play these sounds by tapping the screen, and the dynamic level (the volume, basically) is determined by where you tap.
+It's a dynamic, zone-based percussion interface, packaged with deep-sampled acoustic percussion instruments and drum kits.
+A user can load an instrument and then create sound by tapping the screen.
 For each instrument, there are two zones on the screen which represent the primary sounds that the instrument can make.
-In the case of the Bombo Legüero, those two sounds are 1) a hit on the wooden rim of the drum and 2) a hit in the center of the drum head (membrane, that is).
-With the Cajón Flamenco, the two sounds are 1) a hit on the top edge and 2) a hit in the front center.
+For example, in the case of the Bombo Legüero, those two sounds are 1) a hit on the wooden rim of the drum and 2) a hit in the center of the drum head (membrane, that is).
+In the case of a drum kit, the two zones correspond to the snare drum and the kick drum.
+The dynamic level of each hit
+(the volume, basically) is determined by where you tap on the Y axis.

 # Under the hood